itsjordanmuller/2023-python-100-days/README.md

 ![Pizza Order Creator - Image 1](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-003/003-pizza-order-1.png)

+> Ask user for `size`, and whether they'd like to `add_pepperoni` or `extra_cheese` to their pizza and calculate a total, Large Pizza with Pepperoni and Extra Cheese is $29

 ![Pizza Order Creator - Image 2](https://github.com/itsjordanmuller/2023-python-100-days/blob/main/Day-003/003-pizza-order-2.png)

+> Small Pizza with Pepperoni and Regular Cheese is $17

 In this exercise, I created a simple pizza order calculator in Python to demonstrate conditional logic and basic arithmetic operations.
 The program simulates a pizza ordering process, calculating the total cost based on the customer's choices.